Helium Ionization Energies: Phase Synchronization and Fixed Radius

 Physical Mechanism (AAM)

-At 12.31 eV, radiation frequency (2.974 PHz) creates alternating resonance between the two binary pairs separated by 180°.
-Each radiation peak affects only ONE valence shell at a time, preventing complete ionization but creating a unique intermediate state.
+At 12.31 eV, radiation frequency (2.974 PHz) creates alternating resonance between the two binary pairs separated by \( 180^\circ \).
+Each radiation peak affects only ONE

 Conventional Theory Prediction